bredelings/BAli-Phy/TODO/Stack.md

 ## Stack representation

-The primary runtime structure should be an explicit evaluator stack:
+The preferred primary runtime structure is an explicit evaluator stack:

 ```text
 EvalEngine {